What To Do When Your Husband Wants To Separate

 Contents

-Typically, people have thought a lot about leaving before ever doing it – often for months and months (sometime for years).
-Dreaming about divorce and fantasizing how much better your life would be without your partner in it is a common escape when you’re in an unhappy marriage.
+Fantasizing about how much better your life would be without your partner is a common escape when you’re unhappy in your marriage.

 Signs Your Husband Wants To Separate